defndaines/kiroku/pulitzer.md

 - [ ] 1988: Robert V. Bruce, _The Launching of Modern American Science, 1846–1876_
 - [ ] 1989: Taylor Branch, _Parting the Waters: America in the King Years, 1954-1963_
 - [ ] 1989: James M. McPherson, _Battle Cry of Freedom: The Civil War Era_
-- [ ] 1990: Stanley Karnow, _In Our Image: America's Empire in the Philippines_
+- [ ] 1990: Stanley Karnow, _In Our Image: America’s Empire in the Philippines_
-- [ ] 1991: Laurel Thatcher Ulrich, _A Midwife's Tale_
+- [ ] 1991: Laurel Thatcher Ulrich, _A Midwife’s Tale_
 - [ ] 1992: Mark E. Neely, Jr., _The Fate of Liberty: Abraham Lincoln and Civil Liberties_
 - [ ] 1993: Gordon S. Wood, _The Radicalism of the American Revolution_
 - [ ] 1995: Doris Kearns Goodwin, _No Ordinary Time: Franklin and Eleanor Roosevelt: The Home Front in World War II_
-- [ ] 1996: Alan Taylor, _William Cooper's Town: Power and Persuasion on the Frontier of the Early American Republic_
+- [ ] 1996: Alan Taylor, _William Cooper’s Town: Power and Persuasion on the Frontier of the Early American Republic_
 - [ ] 1997: Jack N. Rakove, _Original Meanings: Politics and Ideas in the Making of the Constitution_
-- [ ] 1998: Edward J. Larson, _Summer for the Gods: The Scopes Trial and America's Continuing Debate Over Science and Religion_
+- [ ] 1998: Edward J. Larson, _Summer for the Gods: The Scopes Trial and America’s Continuing Debate Over Science and Religion_
 - [ ] 1999: Edwin G. Burrows and Mike Wallace, _Gotham: A History of New York City to 1898_
 - [ ] 2000: David M. Kennedy, _Freedom From Fear: The American People in Depression and War_
 - [ ] 2001: Joseph J. Ellis, _Founding Brothers: The Revolutionary Generation_
 - [ ] 2002: Louis Menand, _The Metaphysical Club: A Story of Ideas in America_
 - [ ] 2003: Rick Atkinson, _An Army at Dawn: The War in North Africa, 1942–1943_
 - [ ] 2004: Steven Hahn, _A Nation Under Our Feet: Black Political Struggles in the Rural South from Slavery to the Great Migration_
-- [ ] 2005: David Hackett Fischer, _Washington's Crossing_
+- [ ] 2005: David Hackett Fischer, _Washington’s Crossing_
 - [ ] 2006: David Oshinsky, _Polio: An American Story_
 - [ ] 2007: Gene Roberts and Hank Klibanoff, _The Race Beat: The Press, the Civil Rights Struggle, and the Awakening of a Nation_
 - [ ] 2008: Daniel Walker Howe, _What Hath God Wrought: The Transformation of America, 1815–1848_